 - Strategic aim 1

 - Strategic aim 2

 - Strategic aim 3

 - Strategic aim 4

 - Strategic aim 5

+- A word from our members

+- A word from our data partners

 As mentioned in our introduction to this report, the NBN Trust is a membership organisation.
 Our members are diverse with their own aims and objectives, but they are playing their part in the Network through supporting the Network's Strategy and Vision and helping to contribute in additional ways to the work of the Network.
 The Network is strengthened by the ability of its partners to work together and, as a charity, income from the membership contributes to the work of the NBN Trust.